core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## Collection Representation

-Each topic-configuration is represented as a link, where the link target is the URI of the topic-configuration resource.
+Each topic resource is represented as a link, where the link target is the URI of the topic resource.

 Each topic-data is represented as a link, where the link target is the URI of the topic-data resource.
-A topic-data link is an entry within the topic-configuration called 'topic_data_uri' (see {{configuration-properties}}).
+A topic-data link is an entry within the topic resource called 'topic_data_uri' (see {{configuration-properties}}).

 The list can be represented as a Link Format document {{RFC6690}}.
-The link to each topic-configuration resource specifies the link target attribute 'rt' (Resource Type), with value "core.pubsub.conf" defined in this document.
+The link to each topic resource specifies the link target attribute 'rt' (Resource Type), with value "core.pubsub.conf" defined in this document.

 ## Topic Creation and Configuration

 A CoAP client can create a new topic by submitting an initial configuration for the topic (see {{topic-create}}).
-It can also read and update the configuration of existing topics and delete them when they are no longer needed (see {{topic-configuration-interactions}}).
+It can also read and update the configuration of existing topics and delete them when they are no longer needed (see {{topic-resource-interactions}}).

 The configuration of a topic itself consists of a set of properties.
 These fall into one of two categories: configuration properties and status properties.